 Alongside pollutants, chemicals, and dust, HRV systems also remove dampness from the home as well.
 That circulating air keeps moisture to a minimum and so you should experience fewer problems from black mold and mildew.
 After all, both mold and mildew require moisture to grow and by removing the moisture, you are removing the catalyst for growth.

 4. DIY Installation Is Less Expensive

 Then there is the cost of installation to consider.
 With the right unit and a good supplier, you will get all the guidance you need when undergoing an installation like this.
-Just beware the company you choose to deal with.
+Just beware of the company you choose to deal with.
 If they don’t have well-written instructions and the availability of service reps to talk you through a process, look elsewhere for your HRV system.
-The savings you’ll realise on labour alone are significant, and one of the main reasons you decided to undertake a DIY installation in the first place.
+The savings you’ll realize on labor alone are significant, and one of the main reasons you decided to undertake a DIY installation in the first place.

 Both your house and family will thank you for all that clean, warm air next winter, so be proud of your DIY efforts.
 Once you see the cost of heating your home go down and the health of your family improve, you’ll have plenty of reasons to give yourself a pat on the back.

 - Garden / Landscaping / Patio — 258